Burke & Hare (2010 film)

 Burke & Hare is a 2010 British black comedy film, loosely based on the Burke and Hare murders of 1828.
-Directed by John Landis from an original screenplay by Nick Moorcroft and Piers Ashworth, the film stars Simon Pegg and Andy Serkis as William Burke and William Hare respectively.
-It was Landis's first feature film release in 12 years, the last being 1998's Susan's Plan.
+Directed by John Landis from an original screenplay by Nick Moorcroft and Piers Ashworth, the film stars Simon Pegg and Andy Serkis as William Burke and William Hare respectively and Tim Curry in his final acting film role.
+It was Landis' first feature film release in 12 years, the last being 1998's Susan's Plan.
 The film was released in the United Kingdom on 29 October 2010.
-As of 2025, it remains Landis's most recent directorial effort.
+It is the final live-action film of Tim Curry prior to his stroke in 2012 and eventual death in 2026.
+As of 2026, this is Landis' most recent feature film directorial effort.

 Plot

 William Burke and William Hare, immigrants from Ulster, attempt to sell cheese mould as a patent medicine.
 When their fraud is discovered, they flee to an inn owned by Hare's wife, Lucky.
-One of her lodgers has died, and she wants Burke and Hare to remove the body.
-On the way, they stop for a drink and Hare hears from Fergus, a local henchman of villain Danny McTavish, that Dr Knox pays for cadavers, especially now demand has gone up.
+One of her lodgers has died and she wants Burke and Hare to remove the body.
+On the way, they stop for a drink and Hare hears from Fergus, a local henchman of villain Danny McTavish, that Dr Robert Knox pays for cadavers, especially now demand has gone up.
 Burke and Hare decide to sell the corpse to Knox.
 They are forced to break the corpse's spine to fit it into a barrel in order to smuggle it through the city.
 Burke and Hare present the now-mangled corpse to Knox.
 After some negotiation, Knox agrees to pay them a good sum of money for each corpse they bring him for dissection.

 Burke and Hare try grave-digging to procure more cadavers.
 They accidentally dig up a long-dead body and are then caught by the militia, who chase them out of the cemetery, shooting Burke in the rear end in the pursuit.
 Back at the inn, they find Lucky drunk and barely conscious.
 Lucky says she is drinking because Joseph, another lodger at the inn, is near death.
 Not willing to wait for the outcome, Burke and Hare suffocate Joseph and take the body to Knox.
 Flush with money, Burke and Hare dress up for a night in a posher pub.
 There they meet a young former prostitute, Ginny Hawkins, who performs an excerpt from Macbeth to the indifferent patrons.
 Burke is instantly taken with Ginny.

 Hare comes home to find Lucky in good spirits and waiting with a home-cooked meal.
 He is suspicious, then scared when Lucky tells him she knows what he and Burke have been up to.
 Surprisingly, she thinks it a good idea and makes Hare give her a pound per corpse as a tax between husband and wife.